Criminology and Criminal Justice

 Main Content

-The Criminology and Criminal Justice program, which enjoys a national and international reputation for quality research and education, offers the Master of Arts degree and a Doctor of Philosophy degree in Criminology and Criminal Justice.
+The Criminology and Criminal Justice program, which enjoys a national and international reputation for quality research and education, offers the Master of Arts degree and the Doctor of Philosophy degree in Criminology and Criminal Justice.
 The program focuses on analyzing criminal justice, social justice, and crime prevention problems and solutions.
 The program prepares its graduates with the analytic capabilities and problem-solving skills that enable them to succeed in professional careers in criminal justice and related agencies, in policy analysis and research, or in continued graduate or professional education in preparation for an academic career.
 The focus of the curriculum is theoretically driven, empirically-based criminal justice and crime prevention that takes a problem-solving approach.

 Supplementing the academic program, there are opportunities for graduate students to work with faculty members who are conducting research.
 In addition, students may take Supervised Field Experience credit to blend practical experience with classroom education.